rmorgan001/SimScope/README.md

 ## Deployment

 In the installer directory are the files to create a deployment executable using Inno Setup.
-Review the .iss script file for paths.
+Review the .iss script file for paths and change the GUID.

 ## Built With